givemepower8/Phaser3Practices/docs/COC.md

 Make a plan for 2 star or 3 star as it's different.
 2 star focuses on taking out town hall and some trash building as long as the town hall is destroyed and 50% destruction rate is reached.
 3 star is to wipe off everything.

 There is no one versatile strategy can 3 star any base.
 It's based on your opponent's base then choose the most effective strategy accordingly aiming for the weakness of the base.
-For example, use bowler or air strategy to attack a very separated or distributed layout will be a disaster as their strength is on the compact bases.
-Use queen charge and device and conquer will be more effective.
-Choose the most effective way by the opponent's base.
+For example, use bowler or air strategy to attack a very separated or distributed layout will be a disaster as bowler or air strategy works better on the compact bases.
+Use queen charge and divide and conquer will be more effective.
+Choose the most effective way by taking advantage of weakness of your opponent's base.

 CC troop is always in war so it adds more difficulties.